ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-platform.md

 `Azure Active Directory > Devices > Device settings`

 * Users may join devices to Azure AD: `All`
-* Devices to be Azure AD joined or Azure AD registered require Muti-Factor Authentication: `No`
+* Devices to be Azure AD joined or Azure AD registered require Multi-Factor Authentication: `No`
 * Maximum number of devices per user: `Unlimited`
 * Additional local administrators on all Azure AD joined devices: -
 * Enterprise State Roaming: -